 SC: What was the first perfume you ever owned?

 SW: Mademoiselle from Chanel.
-I think I discovered it in a duty free store when I was bored, waiting for my flight.
-I found that perfume simply wonderful.
+I think I discovered it in a duty free store when I was bored, waiting for my flight and found that perfume simply wonderful.
 I was seventeen.

 SC: Was it the scent of freedom?
 After all you began working as an actress and traveling a lot before you even left school.